925 English Lesson 16 – How to Talk about Similarities

-Welcome back to Business English Pod for today’s lesson on conducting a scrum stand-up meeting in English.
+Welcome back to Business English Pod for today’s lesson on socializing in English with your clients on the phone.

 Listening Questions